Therapists for college students near San Francisco State University

 I provide psychotherapy for children, adolescents, and adults.
 I work with people who are struggling with depression, anxiety, histories of trauma, relationship issues, life transitions, work issues, and low self-esteem.
 I also work with people who are looking for support in processing and understanding difficulties related to cultural identity.
 This includes issues pertaining to race, gender, sexual orientation, immigration, and second-generation Americans.
 Lasting personal change can develop within empathically-attuned relationships.
 This belief forms the basis for my work.
 My style is warm and collaborative, with a relational psychodynamic approach.
 We'll pay close attention to your story and inner experiences while always attending to how things play out in current relationships.

-Well Coast provides psychiatric evaluations and treatment, including psychotherapy and medication management.
+Well Coast Medical offers psychiatric evaluations and treatment, including both psychotherapy and medication management.
 We provide ADHD assessments and treatment.
-We also specialize in anxiety, OCD, depression, bipolar disorder, trauma / PTSD and other mental health concerns.
+We also specialize in anxiety, panic, depression, bipolar disorder, OCD, and trauma / PTSD.
 Both in-person and convenient videoconference appointments are available.
-We accept most PPO insurances, including Anthem Blue Cross, UC SHIP, Aetna, Optum / United Healthcare, Tricare, Tri-West VA CCN and Medicare.
-Our providers are all LGBTQIA+ and neurodiversity affirming.
+Evening appointments are available by request. ***Clients can self-schedule online with the provider of their choice at https://www.wellcoastmedical.com by clicking "Find a Provider" at the top of the website. *** We accept most PPO insurances, including Aetna, Anthem, Blue Cross Blue Shield, Cigna / Evernorth, MODA, Optum / United Healthcare, Providence and Regence.
+We also accept Tricare, Tri-West VA CCN and Medicare.
+Our providers are LGBTQIA+ and neurodiversity affirming.
 Our mission is to improve the quality of life of individuals and their families by compassionately serving their mental health needs, while empowering their everyday lives through education and community support.
-Clients can self-schedule online with the provider of their choice at https://www.wellcoastmedical.com by clicking "Find a provider" at the top of the website.

 I’m so glad you’re here.
 Taking the first step toward therapy can feel daunting.
 Maybe you feel misunderstood, overwhelmed, or like you have to handle everything on your own.
 Whatever you’re carrying, I want you to know that you don’t have to navigate it alone.
 I’m here to support you as you step outside your comfort zone and move toward growth, self-discovery, and healing.
 As someone who was once a student myself, I understand how challenging it can be to manage anxiety, depression, perfectionism, shifting relationships, grief, trauma, and everything in between—on top of trying to keep up with school and the pressures of “figuring it all out.”
 I work with college students at all stages—whether you’re adjusting to campus life, pushing through to the next break, preparing for graduation and the uncertainty ahead, or returning to school after time away.
 Whoever you are, this is a space where you can show up exactly as you are, without judgment.
 As a child of immigrants, I’ve personally navigated the complexities of balancing cultural expectations, identity, and belonging.
 My own journey has deepened my empathy and passion for helping others find clarity, self-acceptance, and peace in their own stories.
 Students come to me for all kinds of reasons—managing stress, navigating friendships and relationships (yes, even situationships), figuring out what’s next, or simply having a space to process it all.
 Whatever brings you to therapy, we’ll approach it with curiosity, compassion, and maybe even some laughter along the way.
 Whether this is your first time in therapy or you’re continuing your journey, I’m honored to support you every step of the way.